 Should I Avoid the Sun Prior to Laser Hair Removal?

 Yes!
-You must avoid sun exposure and spray tanning for 1 month before your laser hair removal treatment.
+You must avoid sun exposure and spray tanning for 1 month before your hair removal treatment.
 The reason: Tan skin requires lower laser settings, which can reduce the effectiveness.

 Do Laser Treatments Aggravate Cold Sores?

 Individuals who tend to develop oral cold sores (Herpes simplex type 1), are often given a prescription for Valtrex or similar anti-vital drug, to avoid an outbreak that may be indirectly caused by laser treatments on the face.
 This is generally only an issue for patients undergoing laser skin rejuvenation, not laser hair removal.
-If you have any concerns about this issue, talk to Sarah and Dr. Elluru when you schedule your appointment.
+If you have any concerns about this issue, talk to Dr. Elluru when you schedule your appointment.

 Skincare Products, Lotions, Deodorants

 On the day of your laser hair removal appointment, don’t use lotions, makeup or deodorant on any areas that to be treated.
 If you’re coming from work, you can wash off those items before the treatment.
 You can apply makeup immediately after your treatment, if you wish.
 Just be careful not to irritate your lasered skin when you remove the makeup later.

 If you use Retin-A, hydroquinone and/or Retinol products, they should be discontinued 3 days prior to treatment.
 Depending on your skin sensitivity, you can resume their use about 3-5 days after your laser hair removal treatment.

 What to Expect After a Laser Hair Removal Treatment